-No one can perform your tasks precisely as you would except you.
-However, the art of Miyabi knives sharpening is relatively easy to learn once you use the correct tools and are guided in the right way.
+No one can perform your tasks precisely as you would except yourself.
+However, the art of Miyabi knife sharpening is relatively easy to learn once you use the correct tools and are guided in the right way.

 Executing the Miyabi knife sharpening alone gives you greater satisfaction and gets you the desired results.